-8 Courses (24 credit hours) with an average grade of B or above: at least 5 courses at the 700-level, with three additional courses at the 600-level, or 6 courses at the 700-level and 2 courses at 600-level.
-A number of credit hours are allotted for doing thesis research; these courses receive a grade of satisfactory or unsatisfactory only.
+8 Courses (24 credit hours) with an average grade of B or above: at least 5 courses at the 700level, with three additional courses at the 600-level, or 6 courses at the 700-level and 2 courses at 600-level.
+A number of credit hours are allotted for completing and defending a final critical project, which must be original and not revised material from course work; these courses receive a grade of satisfactory or unsatisfactory only.